Zigzag Spiderwort Tradescantia subaspera

 - Leaf Description:

-- The dark green leaves can reach a length of up to 12", while the width is typically 2".
-The shape of the leaves can vary somewhat, from linear-lanceolate to elliptic-lanceolate.
+- The dark green leaves can reach up to 10-12 inches long and 2 inches wide.
+The shape of the leaves can vary from linear-lanceolate to elliptic-lanceolate.
 The upper surface of the downward arching leaves is dark green and typically smooth.
-The lowers surface is a somewhat lighter green and also typically smooth.
-Both upper and lower surfaces can have minute hairs.
+The lower surface is a somewhat lighter green and also typically smooth.
+Both the upper and lower surfaces can have minute hairs.
+The leaves are folded lengthwise to form a groove.

 -